-- Develop, adopt and update a long-range multi-modal transportation performance plan for the metropolitan area that focuses on three types of performance: mobility and access for people and goods, system operation and quality of life preservation.
+- Develop and update a long-range multi-modal transportation performance plan for the metropolitan area that focuses on three types of performance: mobility and access for people and goods, system operation and quality of life preservation.

 - Develop and continuously pursue an appropriate analytical program to evaluate transportation alternatives and support metropolitan decision making.